wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 * Security logs are retained online for 90 days and archived for 1 year.
 * Asgardeo logs are retained online for 30 days and archived for 1 year.
 * Choreo logs are retained online for 30 days and archived for 1 year.
+* Choreo Audit logs are retained online for 365 days and archived for 1 year.

 ### Are you monitoring the cloud platform?
 Our security operations center (SOC) continuously monitors, detects, analyzes, and responds to cyber threats related to the Choreo Control Plane, Choreo Cloud Data Plane, and Asgardeo Deployments.

-SOC monitoring is an add-on for Premium PDPs and Private Clouds; it does not monitor standard PDPs.
+SOC monitoring is an add-on for Premium PDPs and Private Clouds; SOC does not monitor standard PDPs.

 ## Incident Response